Do you want to become a professional and successful fashion designer this year? Do you want to start a profitable fashion design business?

 When a customer finds a fashion designer he or she likes, they usually become repeat clients.

 However, this doesn’t mean you should let up on your marketing efforts.

-Even if you have a steady stream of customers, you should build on the marketing efforts that you’re already using.
+Even if you have a steady stream of customers, build on the marketing efforts you’re already using.

-Customer profitability increases over the life of a retained customer, which is why businesses strive for ways to retain their customers.
+Customer profitability increases over the life of a keep customer, which is why businesses strive for ways to keep their customers.